Naoko Kumagai

 Kumagai is known for her knockout punch and high KO percentage.
-Her kickboxing record is 36 fights, with 31 wins (27 via KO), 4 losses and 2 draws.
+Her kickboxing record is 31 wins (27 KO), 4 losses and 2 draws.

 Notable fights

-Pro debut loss to WKA world Champion Ella Yee of the United Kingdom; Kumagai defeated German Kickboxing Champion, Regina Halmich, by first-round KO; A five-round decision victory over ISKA World Kickboxing Champion, Kim "Fireball" Messer of the USA;
+Pro debut loss to WKA world champion Ella Yee of the United Kingdom; Kumagai defeated German kickboxing champion, Regina Halmich, by first-round KO; A five-round decision victory over ISKA world kickboxing champion, Kim "Fireball" Messer of the USA;

-A First round KO victory over Japan's Natsumi Nakazawa; two fights with Australian star, Amanda Buchanan: The first fight with Buchanan was a five-round decision loss to Buchanan for the WKA World Title and the rematch with Buchanan was a 4th-round KO victory for Kumagai over Buchanan as Kumagai regained her WKA world title from Buchanan.
+A First round KO victory over Japan's Natsumi Nakazawa; two fights with Australian star, Amanda Buchanan; the first fight with Buchanan was a five-round decision loss to Buchanan for the WKA World Title and the rematch with Buchanan was a 4th-round KO victory for Kumagai over Buchanan as Kumagai regained her WKA world title from Buchanan.

-Kumagai VS WKA World Champion, Lisa Howarth, 2 fights: The First fight with Lisa Howarth in Manchester, England was ruled a no contest, by the WKA.
+Kumagai VS WKA World Champion, Lisa Howarth, 2 fights: The first fight with Lisa Howarth in Manchester, England, was ruled a no contest by the WKA.

 The 2nd fight with Lisa Howarth in Tokyo was a first-round KO Kumagai victory for the WKA World flyweight Title;

-Kumagai vs Kyoko Miyazake, "aka Kamikaze" was a fourth rd TKO victory world title defense.
+Kumagai vs Kyoko Miyazake aka Kamikaze was a fourth round TKO victory for her world title defense.

-Kickboxing Decision win over MMA star, Yoko Takahashi.
+Kickboxing decision win over MMA star, Yoko Takahashi.

-Draw vs Australian Star, Holly Ferneley, in a five-round Muay Thai fight.
+Draw vs Australian star, Holly Ferneley, in a five-round Muay Thai fight.